craftingcity/The-Known-World/Game Notes/NPCs/Underdark/Travelers/Kayus.md

 > Boxtext description of the character, including their race, height, haircolor?, and common outfit.

 Kayus is a necromancer.
-He was following
+He was following [[Gudeliva]] during their time with Kakurak's Chosen in the Underdark.

 A politic of theirs that players would interact with.